antimatterhorn/yggdrasil/docs/source/classes.rst

 Class Guides
 =======================
-Most classes in Nidhoggr are purely virtual.
+Most classes in Yggdrasil are purely virtual.
 This allows for the interaction between class species (like physics classes and integrators) to be abstracted and predictable.

 Physics Classes
 --------------------
-The primary class that you'll interact with in Nidhoggr is the ``Physics`` class.
+The primary class that you'll interact with in Yggdrasil is the ``Physics`` class.
 This class contains the prescription for the state vector and all of the necessary logic for computing derivatives of the state vector.
-Nidhoggr's integrators expect assigned (derived) physics classes to override the physics base class methods for ``PrestepInitialize``, ``EvaluateDerivatives``, and ``FinalizeStep``.
+Yggdrasil's integrators expect assigned (derived) physics classes to override the physics base class methods for ``PrestepInitialize``, ``EvaluateDerivatives``, and ``FinalizeStep``.

 Let's use ``constantGravity.cc`` in the ``src/Physics`` directory as an example of a derived class that implements these methods.